The Glebe Farm

 The Glebe Farm is an 1830 landscape painting by the British artist John Constable.
 It shows a view of the Glebe Farm in the village of Langham in Essex on the Stour River in what is often now known as "Constable Country".
 Seen clearly behind it is the tower of St Mary's Church.
 Constable seems to have been inspired to paint the work by the death of his patron the Bishop of Salisbury in 1825.
 The Bishop had been rector of Langham in the 1790s when Constable first met him.

 Constable exhibited an early version of the painting at the British Institution in 1827.
-Today the work is in the Tate Britain in Pimlico having been donated by the artists' family in 1888.
+Today the work is in the Tate Britain in Pimlico having been donated by the artist's family in 1888 as part of the Constable Bequest.
 The 1827 painting is in the Detroit Institute of Arts.